Electricity and heat statistics

-On the overall EU-28 level, net imports of electricity in 2014 were less than 1% of the electricity consumption by end-users.
+On the overall EU-28 level, net imports of electricity in 2015 were less than 1% of the electricity consumption by end-users.
 However, there is quite a difference between various EU Member States.
-While Lithuania, Luxembourg and Hungary are net importers for 83 %, 79 % and 39 % respectively, Estonia, Bulgaria and the Czech Republic are net exporters for 40 %, 34 % and 29 % respectively.
-Only disconnected islands show no trade of electricity (Cyprus, Malta and Iceland).
+While Lithuania, Luxembourg, Hungary and Malta are net importers for 77 %, 90 %, 38 % and 50 % respectively, Bulgaria, the Czech Republic and Sweden are net exporters for 37 %, 23 % and 18 % respectively.
+Only disconnected islands show no trade of electricity (Cyprus and Iceland).

-In 2014 the biggest net importers of electricity were Italy, the United Kingdom and Finland, while France, Germany and the Czech Republic were the biggest net exporters of electricity (Table 3).
+In 2015 the biggest net importers of electricity were Italy, Belgium and the United Kingdom, while France, Germany and Sweden were the biggest net exporters of electricity (Table 3).

 Derived heat production

-EU-28 total gross production of derived heat in 2014 was 2.3 million TJ; this was the lowest figure in the last 24 years (having the data available since 1990).
+EU-28 total gross production of derived heat in 2015 was nearly 2.4 million TJ.
 The highest share of heat was produced from natural gas (37 %), followed by other bituminous coal (18 %) and solid biomass (16 %).
 The detailed data on gross heat production by fuel are shown in Table 4 and Figures 3 and 4.

-Production of derived heat from coal continued its long term decreasing trend: since 1990 it decreased by 56 % and reached a record low of 633 867 TJ in 2014.
-Oil products showed a similar trend for heat production: since 1990 a decrease of 77 % with a record low of 106 164 TJ in 2014.
-While natural gas significantly increased and peaked in 2005, it decreased by 24 % by 2014.
-However in 2014 natural gas was still 69 % above its 1990 level.
+Production of derived heat from coal continued its long term decreasing trend: since 1990 it decreased by 57 % and reached a record low of 624 561 TJ in 2015.
+Oil products showed a similar trend for heat production: since 1990 a decrease of 78 % with a record low of 104 298 TJ in 2015.
+While natural gas significantly increased and peaked in 2005, it decreased by 23 % by 2015.
+However in 2015 natural gas was still 62 % above its 1990 level.
 Renewable energy continues its long term increasing trend.
-Since 1990 heat produced from renewable sources increased by nearly 600 %, however in total renewable energy sources contribute only 22 % to total derived heat generation.
+Since 1990 heat produced from renewable sources increased by 633 %, however in total renewable energy sources contribute only 23 % to total derived heat generation.
 Derived heat from nuclear power plants plays only a very minor role due to its specific technology.